LocNguyen2000/api_utilities/README.md

 # API Utility
 - Install: `npm install`
-- Setup: \n
+- Setup:
---  Run a docker container for mongodb at localhost port 20717. \n --  Import data from `data` folder into each respective model. \n
+*  Run a docker container for mongodb at localhost port 20717.
+*  Import data from `data` folder into each respective model.
 - Start server: `npm run start`.